 Thursday Thoughts with Jason Beem Jan.
 15, 2026

 A good Thursday morning to you all!
-Been doing a lot of celebrating anniversaries these last couple weeks between my 20th racecalling anniversary and the 10th anniversary of the podcast on Wednesday.
-And today, we published the 2,500th show since I started exactly 10 years ago, first for BetAmerica, and mostly TwinSpires.
-It’s been a good time to reflect and give thanks to people who have helped with the entire thing, and today in this column I wanted to write about some things I’ve learned from doing 2,500 shows.
+Been doing a lot of celebrating anniversaries these last couple of weeks, between my 20th race-calling anniversary and the podcast's 10th anniversary on Wednesday.
+And today, we published the 2,500th show since I started exactly 10 years ago, first for BetAmerica, and mostly for TwinSpires.
+It’s been a good time to reflect and give thanks to people who have helped with the entire thing, and today in this column, I wanted to write about some things I’ve learned from doing 2,500 shows.

 The first thing is how generous people in horse racing are, especially with their time.
-In those 2,500 shows, we’ve probably had at least 1,700 interviews and probably more than 600 or 700 different guests.
-Even after all that time and interviews, I’m still shocked with the regularity in which people give of their time to come talk to me and the audience.
+In those 2,500 shows, we’ve probably had at least 1,700 interviews and more than 600-700 different guests.
+Even after all that time and all those interviews, I’m still shocked by how often people give of their time to come talk to me and the audience.
 I’d say more than 95% of the people I’ve invited on the show have said yes.
-They’re not paid and while you can say they get some publicity out of it, I think most people choose to come on because they like talking about the game.
+They’re not paid, and while you can say they get some publicity out of it, I think most people choose to come on because they like talking about the game.

 The second thing that jumps to mind is how much I’ve learned from guests and the audience.
-I think back to how I viewed the sport and in particular, how I saw the handicapping and betting side of the game, and I feel like I have an entirely different lens because I’ve been able to talk to so many professionals about that side of things.
-I used to think I was somewhat informed and had a decent opinion, but I’ve subsequently learned that was not the case.
-I do believe I’m a better learner because of it, because I go into most things trying to have a “beginner’s mind,” and be flexible and open to information.
+I think back to how I viewed the sport and, in particular, how I saw the handicapping and betting side of the game, and I feel like I have an entirely different lens because I’ve been able to talk to so many professionals about that side of things.
+I used to think I was somewhat informed and had a decent opinion, but I’ve since learned that wasn't the case.
+I do believe I’m a better learner because of it: I go into most things trying to have a “beginner’s mind,” and be flexible and open to information.

 Another thing I’ve learned is that racing is a common ground that connects a very diverse and interesting group of people.
 Without fail, I get more feedback and comments about the show when I talk about stuff that isn’t racing.
-Whether it’s something in my life, or a story, or struggles I’ve had, it’s been proven to me over and over again that racing is a vehicle for us to just make human connections.
-So often when people approach me at the track they’ll mention an episode or interview I’ve done and it’s often something totally away from racing.
-The two interviews that I get asked the most about were the Inside the Pylons interviews from 2018, which were definitely racing centric.
-And the other is when I interviewed my mom around Christmas of 2023, which was definitely not racing centric!
+Whether it’s something in my life, or a story, or struggles I’ve had, it’s been proven to me over and over again that racing is a vehicle for us just to make human connections.
+So often when people approach me at the track, they’ll mention an episode or interview I’ve done, and it’s often something totally away from racing.
+The two interviews I'm asked about most were the Inside the Pylons interviews from 2018, which were definitely racing-centric.
+And the other is when I interviewed my mom around Christmas of 2023, which was definitely not racing-centric!

-The show has not been without controversy and the occasional negative feedback or blowback either.
-It was inevitable as we reached more ears that we’d run into that, so I always take those things with a little grain of salt.
-I certainly upset some people early on with the videos and song parodies I did, enough to have the Jockey’s Guild send cease and desist letters to management, twice in the first year of the show when it was at BetAmerica.
-I’ve had comments or anonymous emails telling me I’m an awful host or an awful person or said something that was stupid.
-As I said, those things will happen, but the positive interactions and growth of the show over the years far outweighs the negative.
-I know sometimes I talk too fast, or talk about my life too much, or start talking before the guest is finished, and those are things that have been offered up as constructive feedback that I appreciate.
+The show has not been without controversy or occasional negative feedback or blowback, either.
+It was inevitable as we reached more ears that we’d run into that, so I always take those things with a bit of grain of salt.
+I certainly upset some people early on with the videos and song parodies I did, enough to have the Jockey’s Guild send cease and desist letters to management, twice in the first year of the show, when it was at BetAmerica.
+I’ve received comments or anonymous emails saying I’m an awful host, an awful person, or that I said something stupid.
+As I said, those things will happen, but the show's positive interactions and growth over the years far outweigh the negative.
+I know sometimes I talk too fast, talk about my life too much, or start talking before the guest is finished, and those are things that have been offered as constructive feedback that I appreciate.

 ADVERTISEMENT